-The whiskey sour is part of a family of drinks simply called “sours.”
+The whiskey sour is part of a family of drinks simply called “sours” (and is often seen as a manly whiskey drink).
 This category appears in the 1862 “How to Drink Mix Drinks” by Jerry Thomas.
 They are one of the oldest types of cocktails and they include three elements: a base spirit, lemon or lime juice, and a sweetener.
 The basic recipe has been toyed with endlessly to create many great drinks we know and love today: margaritas, Tom Collins, cosmos, and daiquiris are all part of the sour family.

 The whiskey sour probably began in the 1700s when boats carried copious amounts of lemons and limes so sailors could avoid scurvy.
 They also carried plenty of rum.
 Mixing the citrus with rum and water killed a few birds with one stone – it kept them hydrated, scurvy-free and came with the benefits of alcohol.